 - Try it with the curry flavors of this Curried Chickpea Salad.

-- Add sweetness with dried fruit, fresh apple, or grapes.
+- Add sweetness with dried fruit like raisins, currants, or cranberries.
+Or fold in chopped fresh apple or grapes.

 - Switch up the seasonings and make Vegan Chicken Salad!